romland/xorzee/README.md

 - The stream is h264, that is sent to broadway (i.e. we offload work to client when it comes to the video)

 ## Misc notes for others
+- USB cameras are NOT supported (I don't own any, so cannot test)
 - A firewall needs to (by default) open 8080-8082 (TCP)
 - install ffmpeg (not in raspbian repositories), binaries available from https://ffmpeg.org/.
 Choose download / linux / Linux Static Builds.
 Download the armhf build for newer raspberry pi's.
 Unarchive and move the created directory somewhere: like to /usr/local.
 So you will have e.g.: /usr/local/ffmpeg-3.3.2-armhf-32bit-static/.
 - create symlinks for /usr/local/ffmpeg-/bin/ffmpeg, ffmpeg-10bit and ffserver into /usr/local/bin.